Ryan-Mark Parsons

-Parsons has also featured in viral and controversial debates on Good Morning Britain and GB News.
-Following several appearances on television and radio, in September 2020 he was named a columnist for the Daily Star, a British tabloid.
-Parsons starred in Celebrity Eating with My Ex (2021) and Celebrity Hot Property (2022), both on BBC Three.
+Parsons has also featured in viral and controversial debates on Good Morning Britain.
+In September 2020, he was named a columnist for the Daily Star and later for the Daily Express in 2024, British tabloids.

-In 2022, Parsons started presenting for boohooMAN and Channel 4 in digital series.
+Following the 2024 United Kingdom general election, Parsons became a communications advisor to a Shadow Minister and is based in the House of Commons.

 Early life

 Parsons was born on 4 April 2000 in London, United Kingdom.
 He was educated at Babington House School, a private school in Chislehurst, southeast London, and chose not to go to university.
-Before his media career, Parsons was a Brand Ambassador for Gucci within Harrods; alongside multiple internships at the Palace of Westminster, Matrix Chambers, 5 King's Bench Walk, AIG and NHS.
+Before his media career, Parsons was a Brand Ambassador for Gucci in Harrods; alongside internships at the Palace of Westminster, Matrix Chambers, 5 King's Bench Walk, AIG and NHS.

 Career

-2019—2020: The Apprentice and newspaper column
+2019–2020: The Apprentice and the Daily Star

 Parsons joined The Apprentice, aged 19, as the youngest-ever candidate since the show began in 2005.
-Parsons' performance was praised by Sean O'Grady, Associate Editor of The Independent, stating the "cherubic Ryan-Mark Parsons is the real winner of this series".
+Parsons' performance was praised by Sean O'Grady, Associate Editor of The Independent, stating the "cherubic Ryan-Mark Parsons is the real winner of this series."
 Similarly in The Telegraph, Anita Singh wrote: "Technically, there are a dozen contestants in the show.
-Really, there are only three: Thomas Skinner and Lottie Lion, and Ryan-Mark".
+Really, there are only three: Thomas Skinner and Lottie Lion, and Ryan-Mark."

 During Week Six, Parsons tested one of the rollercoasters at Thorpe Park, which caused thousands of viewers to react online.
-According to Hello!, 13,000 Twitter mentions and 10,000 hashtags were used, which made this scene one of the most talked about TV moments of 2019.
+According to Hello!, 13,000 X (Twitter) mentions and 10,000 hashtags were used, which made this scene one of the most talked about TV moments of 2019.

 Parsons later appeared on The Apprentice: You're Fired! hosted by Tom Allen on BBC Two, alongside guests Dominic Holland, Tomeka Empson and Claudine Collins.

 In 2020, Parsons featured in The Apprentice Best Bits, which was a six-part compilation series across fifteen series of the show.
-It was created to replace the 2020 series which was cancelled due to the coronavirus pandemic.
+It was created to replace the 2020 series, which was cancelled due to the COVID-19 pandemic.

 Parsons was fired 'with regret' in Week Eight of The Apprentice and the episode overall gained 6.6 million viewers.
-In his exit interviews, Parsons caused controversy after calling fellow candidates "desperate".
-Weeks following the series, Parsons had several altercations with fellow contestant Lottie Lion, such as when she criticised Parsons for charging fans for photos.
-Around a similar time, Parsons was hospitalised after he dropped £1000 caviar on his foot.
+In his exit interviews, Parsons caused controversy after calling fellow candidates "desperate."